Arrest and assassination of Ngo Dinh Diem: Diệm's escape

 Minh instead arrived to find that the brothers were not in the palace.
 In anticipation of a coup, they had ordered the construction of three separate tunnels leading from Gia Long to remote areas outside the palace.
 Around 20:00 on the night of the coup, with only the Presidential Guard to defend them against mutinous infantry and armor units, Diệm and Nhu hurriedly packed American banknotes into a briefcase.
 They escaped through one of the tunnels with two loyalists: Air Force Lieutenant Ðỗ Thơ, Diệm's aide-de-camp, who happened to be a nephew of Colonel Đỗ Mậu, the director of military security and a participant in the coup plot, and Xuân Vy, head of Nhu's Republican Youth.
-After the coup, Military Assistance Command, Vietnam General Paul Harkins, inspected the tunnel and noted that it "was so far down that I didn't want to go down to walk up the thing".
+After the coup, Military Assistance Command, Vietnam General Paul Harkins inspected the tunnel and noted that it "was so far down that I didn't want to go down to walk up the thing".
 The brothers emerged in a wooded area in a park near the Cercle Sportif (10.776°N 106.693°E), the city's upper class sporting club, where they were picked up by a waiting Land Rover.
-Ellen Hammer disputes the tunnel escape, asserting that the Ngo brothers simply walked out of the building, which was not yet under siege.
-Hammer asserts that they walked past the tennis courts and left the palace grounds through a small gate at Le Thanh Ton Street and entered the car.
+Ellen Hammer disputes the tunnel escape, asserting that the Ngô brothers simply walked out of the building, which was then not yet under siege.
+She writes that they walked past the tennis courts and left the palace grounds through a small gate at Le Thanh Ton Street and entered the car.
+[Further to the matter, Lucien Conein before a Senate select committee in Washington on Friday June 20, 1975 gave testimony that there existed an administrative tunnel for functional bureaucratic purposes between Diem's Palace and nearby Saigon City Hall and which tunnel was used on the evening in question for the purpose of leaving the area and finding the ready waiting car in front of the City Hall building.]
 The loyalists traveled through narrow back streets in order to evade rebel checkpoints and changed vehicles to a black Citroën sedan.
 After leaving the palace, Nhu was reported to have suggested to Diệm that the brothers split up, arguing that this would enhance their chances of survival.
 Nhu proposed that one of them travel to the Mekong Delta to join Cao's IV Corps, while the other would travel to the II Corps of General Nguyễn Khánh in the Central Highlands.
 Nhu felt the rebel generals would not dare to kill one of them while the other was free, in case the surviving brother were to regain power.
 According to one account, Diệm was reported to have turned down Nhu, reasoning that "You cannot leave alone.
 They hate you too much; they will kill you.
 Stay with me and I will protect you."
 Another story holds that Diệm said "We have always been together during these last years.
 How could we separate during these last years?
 How could we separate in this critical hour?"
 Nhu agreed to remain with his brother.